Starter home: Efforts to increase availability

-In locations with a lack of affordable housing, such as New York City, Los Angeles, Philadelphia, San Francisco, London, or Shanghai, it may be impossible for first-time home buyers to find starter houses close to the city center.
+In locations with a lack of affordable housing, such as Austin, Boston, Los Angeles, New York City, Philadelphia, San Francisco or London, it may be impossible for first-time home buyers to find starter houses close to the city center.
 To assist such home buyers, local authorities such as that in Santa Cruz, California, have re-zoned previously commercial areas for residential housing specifically to allow developers to build starter homes.
 The Wall Street Journal tracks median home purchase prices of starter homes as part of its real estate index.
 Cities, whether suburban or the central core, have generally moved to a trend of master planned communities where large tracts of land are set aside for one complete build-out in order to maintain low costs to the developer and provide essential affordable and entry-level housing.
 Commercial and retail components are almost always included in these starter home communities.
+Salem, Massachusetts rezoned single family homes can now have a basement bedroom.
+Massachusetts under Charlie Baker as Governor of Massachusetts passed a law that single-family homeowners may add an Accessory Dwelling Unit (ADU) to their property By Right.
+The law also prevents local municipalities from imposing special permit requirements or owner-occupancy requirements.

 United Kingdom

-A starter home is in the United Kingdom a house sold at a 20% discount to first time buyers under 40.
+A starter home in the United Kingdom is a house sold at a 20% discount to first time buyers under 40.
 Starter homes are a policy of the Conservative Government.
 Starter homes are being introduced in the Housing and Planning Bill 2015-16.
 The National Housing Federation have described starter homes as “yet another short-term initiative that fails to address the root of the problem”.